sminkpxl/snippets/README.md

 # snippets
-Small things that don't really brlong in a formal repo Tests / Examples / Similar
+Small things that don't really belong in a formal repo Tests / Examples / Similar